This article is about the business value of design.

 See design as a shared responsibility

-Design is not the function of one department, but a responsibility for the entire company.
+Design is not the function of one department, but the responsibility of the entire company.
 You cannot put designing in one silo.
 But which practical aspects are involved?

 - Appreciate and nurture employees with a talent for design